The Christopher W. Keyser Scholarship

 Selection Process and Notification

-The scholarship committee will review all applications and notify the winning recipient via email by August 31 of each year.
+The scholarship committee will review all applications and notify all applicants of its decision via email by August 31 each year.

 Please direct any questions regarding the scholarship to firstname.lastname@example.org.

 2023 – Reese Mahoney, Aurora University

 2021 – Emma Taylor, University of Utah

 2020 – Lea Rodger, University of South Florida

 2018 – Aimee Clesi, University of Florida